Japan's Nomura to set up joint venture in Shanghai free trade zone

-HONG KONG (Reuters) - Nomura Holdings Inc (8604.T) will establish a joint venture in the Shanghai free trade zone aimed at marketing investment products and advice to institutions within the zone, the Japanese investment bank said on Monday.
+HONG KONG, May 19 (Reuters) - Nomura Holdings Inc will establish a joint venture in the Shanghai free trade zone aimed at marketing investment products and advice to institutions within the zone, the Japanese investment bank said on Monday.

 Nomura will own 60 percent of the proposed venture, with the rest divided between Shanghai Lujiazui Financial Holdings Co Ltd, which is the holding company of a state-owned developer, and local fund Shanghai Jiu You Equity Investment Fund Management LLP.